mbruckmaier/da2-group-3/README.md

 ## Challenges
-- Google Colab RAM
+- Google Colab RAM: The limit of 12GB RAM in the Google Colab was quite challenging.
+This was particular in issue, when trying to reduce the step size of the sliding-window prediction approach.
-- Notebook Collaboration Cababilities
+- Notebook Collaboration Capabilities: The merging capabilities are not as sophisticated as normal python files.
+This makes collaboration harder.
-- Overfitting Prevention
+- Overfitting Prevention: The initially small dataset in comparison with very complex models have the risk of overfitting.
+Finding ways to encounter this was challenging.